thinktecture/2d-3d-usergroup-2015/readme.md

 1. Point your terminal to the 2D subfolder.
 2. Execute `npm install` to install all necessary packages.
 3. Execute `node_modules/.bin/gulp` to start the default gulp task, which will compile the *.ts files, concat them into a single file and outputs it to the dist folder.
 Sourcemaps are generated, too.
+4. Optional: Execute `node_modules/.bin/tsd reinstall --save --overwrite` to install type definitions for better intellisense.
-4. Open index.html in your browser
+5. Open index.html in your browser

 By using hashes you can switch, which example will be used for rendering: